jasonjones-wf/dqc_us_rules/README.md

 * Reference implementation of the agreed upon rules, using Arelle as an XBRL processor.
 * Unit tests for the reference implementation

+## Contributions and Feedback

+The [Data Quality Committee](http://xbrl.us/home/data-quality/committee/) encourages contributions and feedback to this ruleset.

+If you have feedback about the rules themselves, please use the [Data Quality Committee public review site](http://publicreview.xbrl.us) to comment.

+The implementation of these rules is an iterative process.
+The [master branch](https://github.com/DataQualityCommittee/dqc_us_rules) represents the current state, but we expect to improve the implementation via incremental changes.
+This repo contains a [history](https://github.com/DataQualityCommittee/dqc_us_rules/commits/master) of all changes made.

+If you have feedback or contributions to the implementation of the rules we encourage code contributions via [pull request](https://github.com/DataQualityCommittee/dqc_us_rules/pulls) or you can submit a github [issue](https://github.com/DataQualityCommittee/dqc_us_rules/issues) to this repo.

+Please provide an explanation of the purpose and need of the change in your PR or Issue.  [@andrewperkins-wf](https://github.com/andrewperkins-wf) and [@hermfischer-wf](https://github.com/hermfischer-wf) will review pull requests for code improvements and fixes on github.
+However, substantive rule changes and new rules must be routed to the [Committee](http://xbrl.us/home/data-quality/committee/) for approval before any code can be incorporated into the ruleset.

 ## Deployment

 * Deploy with Arelle